hashicorp/terraform/internal/command/jsonformat/README.md

 Note, the render function itself doesn't print out metadata about its own change (eg. there's no `~` symbol in front of the opening bracket).
-The expectation is that parent changes control how child changes are rendered (so are responsible) for deciding on their opening indentation, whether they have a key (as in maps, objects, and blocks), or how the action symbol is displayed.
+The expectation is that parent changes control how child changes are rendered, so are responsible for deciding on their opening indentation, whether they have a key (as in maps, objects, and blocks), or how the action symbol is displayed.